Mopsgamer/draqun/CONTRIBUTING.md

 ## Making changes

-The best way is to use 2 terminals (3-rd for other tasks):
+The best way is to use two terminals, with a third for other tasks:

 > [!NOTE]
 > You can use Visual Studio Code's task commands: `Tasks: Run Task`.